napari/docs/docs/howtos/layers/shapes.md

   paths using the mouse or tablet.
 Note that for the initial drawing, sometimes there is a delay due to `numba`.zoom

-  :::{dropdown} More details on the lasso tool
+  :::{dropdown} More details on the path tool

   The sequence of events to draw a path is the same as when using the polygon lasso creation tool when either using the mouse or a tablet: